 featured image

-As some of the most common items on the weekly shopping list, dairy products are sold by countless businesses across the UK – from newsagents to major supermarkets.
-When supplying these products, it is important to know when VAT is or is not applicable.
-This brief guide will tell you what you need to know.
+Dairy products are commonly found on the weekly shopping list and are sold by numerous businesses in the UK, ranging from newsagents to major supermarkets.
+When it comes to supplying these products, it's important to understand when VAT is applicable.
+This concise guide will provide you with the necessary information.

 Is there VAT on milk?

-The government considers milk to be a basic essential food item – it is, therefore, typically zero-rated for VAT.
-Businesses selling milk to customers are not required to charge VAT on their sales as the VAT is 0%.
-It’s important to note that this is not the same as being exempt.
+The government regards milk as a basic essential food item and therefore, it is generally not subject to VAT.
+Businesses selling milk to customers do not have to apply VAT to their sales because the VAT rate is 0%.
+It's important to clarify that this is different from being exempt.

-This includes all types of dairy milk, such as milk from cows, goats, and sheep.
+This applies to all kinds of dairy milk, including milk from cows, goats, and sheep.

 Are there exceptions to the zero-rating of milk?